 You pretend as if you are having a conversation, and your kids try to interrupt you.
 In this way, you can much more easily walk away, and not respond to their interruptions.

 3. During the training, starve the weeds.

 Whenever interruptions occur, disengage and walk away.
 Give no eye contact.
 Give no attention.
 Give no energy to the attempts to interrupt.

 4. Be on the outlook for seeds

 During and, of course, after the training, look for moments where your children are engaged in healthy, cooperative, and calm behavior that does not require your attention.
 As you are talking on the phone to the dial tone, walk by and touch them on the shoulder.
 Give them a head nod, smile, bring them a glass of juice, put a smiley face on their homework.
 Just engage them and give them a moment of your attention, while they are not interrupting you.
 In this way, your children learn that you are giving them attention, without their need to interrupt.

 Magic in two weeks or less!

 The beauty of this simple system is that children learn quickly.
-They learn quickly because a number of simple principals are being adhered to.
+They learn quickly because several simple principles are being adhered to.

-Have the conversation with your children.
+Have a conversation with your children.
 Set up five to ten “training calls.”